Facilities for Today and the Future

 World Trade Center – Centrally located on the downtown Seattle waterfront, is home to a variety of NGOs, trade promotion organizations and several large and small meeting spaces and dining rooms.

-Seattle-Tacoma International Airport Conference Center – Located on the Mezzanine level of Sea-Tac Airport.
+Conference Center at SEA – Located on the Mezzanine level of Sea-Tac Airport.
 Designed to meet the needs of the aviation and business community, it is a perfect space for the business traveler.
 A/V services available on-site, with catering services provided by Emerald Cove Catering.

 Shilshole Bay Marina – The sailing center of the Pacific Northwest, is the largest of the Port of Seattle’s three marinas, each with its’ own distinct personality and style.
 Shilshole provides moorage for 1,400 boats and on-site amenities for guests and liveaboards.

 Bell Harbor Marina sits at the foot of downtown Seattle, adjacent to Anthony’s Homeport Restaurant and Fish Bar and the Bell Harbor International Conference Center, is within walking distance of Seattle’s famous Pike Place Market and the theater district.

 Harbor Island Marina – Adjacent to West Seattle, is located in the south harbor, just minutes from saltwater and Elliott Bay.

 Fishermen's Terminal – Historic homeport for the Northwest commercial fishing fleet, Fishermen's Terminal has room for traditional trawlers and seiners, all the way up to crabbers and longliners.
 With more than 1,200 linear feet of dock space, Fishermen's Terminal can accommodate short- and long-term moorage customers.